RussBaz/WebFrame/README.md

     | FileResponse of string // filename of the file to be returned
     | JsonResponse of obj    // an obj to be serialised and returned as json

+// Internal handlers
 type HttpHandler = HttpContext -> HttpWorkload
 type TaskHttpHandler = HttpContext -> Task<HttpWorkload>

+// User provided handlers, that are converted to the internal representation type ServicedHandler = RequestServices -> HttpWorkload type TaskServicedHandler = RequestServices -> Task<HttpWorkload>

 // Use EndResponse when you plan to construct the response manually
 // And do not want any further processing to be applied after that
 // If no response is provided at all, a default empty bodied 200 response is returned
-// If you return a workload that contradicts your manual changes to the response
+// If you return a workload that contradicts your manual changes to the response object
 // Then normally a ServerException would be thrown

+// In order to define a request handler,
 // Pass a function to an indexed property named after the expected Http Method
 // The provided indexer is a string that will be converted into ASP.Net Core RoutePattern
 // MS Docs Reference on Route Templating Syntax